hecatia-elegua/hecatia-elegua.github.io/content/blog/2023-05-15-no-more-bit-fiddling/index.md

 A nice read on this is [Structuring, testing and debugging procedural macro crates](https://ferrous-systems.com/blog/testing-proc-macros/#the-pipeline), specifically the part about "the pipeline".
 Just using basic naming, like `analyze` for getting basic information from an annotated item and `generate` for anything generating a `TokenStream`, works wonders.

 As an example, I hope [this flow](https://github.com/hecatia-elegua/bilge/blob/2008c9c00a0a7c7d796eec3c1a7d5b72fa7bec90/bilge-impl/src/from_bits.rs#L7) is readable enough.
-I'm only a bit unsatisfied about the low amount of docs.
+I'm only a bit unsatisfied about the low amount of docs, but naming goes a long way.

 The main proc macro `lib.rs` just contains whatever documentation, `TokenStream`-conversion and so on and immediately calls into a different module.
 For easy search inside the filesystem, the module (e.g. `from_bits`) has the same name as the proc macro (e.g. `FromBits`) and contains a function (e.g. `from_bits`) of the same name as well.
 This top-level function then contains the very general routing of parse -> analyze -> expand.